DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/promote.md

 ## Operation Guide

-Click the `Try Now` button above to quickly convert the sub-cluster application to a multicloud application; this function is currently in the trial version, if you encounter any problems, you can give feedback in the button below.
+Click the `Try Now` button above to quickly convert the sub-cluster application to a multicloud application; this feature is currently in the trial version, if you encounter any problems, you can give feedback in the button below.
 When a subcluster is converted, you can choose whether to convert its services synchronously.
 By default, it will be converted synchronously.

 <!--screenshot-->